-714-564-6141, S-213
+OFFICE OF SCHOOL & COMMUNITY PARTNERSHIPS 714-564-6141, S-213

-The Student Outreach staff work with high school students and community residents to encourage their matriculation to Santa Ana College.
-After a student registers at SAC, this office continues to provide students with assistance as they transition into life in a college setting and provide links with programs on campus that can assist students with materials, books, and funding.
+The Office of School & Community Partnerships staff work with high school students and community residents to encourage their matriculation to Santa Ana College.
+After a student registers at SAC, this office continues to provide students with assistance as they transition into life in a college setting and connect with programs on campus that will assist in their retention.